HansjoergW/sec-fincancial-statement-data-set/README.md

 ```

 Now, lets have a look at all the reports apple has filed.
 There are two methods, one of them returning a pandas
-dataframe and the other a list of `secfsdstools.d_index.indexdataaccess.IndexReport` instances.
+dataframe and the other a list of `secfsdstools.c_index.indexdataaccess.IndexReport` instances.

 ```
     # get basic infos of all the reports the company has filed.